jalcazo/fallout4_resurrected/README.md

 # Tested and discarded mods
   - (Capital Wasteland Behemoths NO! too much difficult!
 Although tested and they look and behave good they are too much difficult).
+  - FlaconOil's Complete Retexture Project.
+NO!
+Gives a lot of conflicts with other mods in the modlist.